horrower/osx-terminal-powershell/README.md

     `# cat ./powerfull.bash  >> ~/.bash_profile`
 5) [ Optional ] You can uncomment some usage git aliases in your ~/.bash_profile file
+6) [ Optional ] If you faced issues with Midnight Commander not working highlight :

+   - If file `.bashrc` exists in your home folder you should copy powerfull.bash content in it:
+     `# cat ./powerfull.bash  >> ~/.bashrc`
+   - If not, create symlink:
+     `# ln -s .bash_profile .bashrc`
+   - Restart Midnight Commander
 ## Options

 * **SHOW_UNTRACKED_AS_DIRTY**